Programs on this page:

 Low Income Home Energy Assistance Program (LIHEAP)

-Heating Application Closed as of 5/31/2023.
-The Cooling Application opens at 8 a.m. on 6/1/2023.
-This program is designed to provide a one-time cooling assistance payment to help with the high energy costs during the summer months.
-The program is designed to assist citizens living within our service area; LaPorte, St. Joseph, Elkhart, Starke, Marshall and Kosciusko Counties in Indiana; and Cass, Berrien, Allegan, and Van Buren Counties in Michigan.
+Remember this program is designed to provide a one-time heating assistance payment to help with the high energy costs during the winter months.
+The program is designed to assist citizens living within our service area; LaPorte, St. Joseph, Elkhart, Starke, Marshall, and Kosciusko Counties in Indiana; and Cass, Berrien, Allegan, and Van Buren Counties in Michigan.

 Household Size Income Limit GuidelinesÂ